Volleyball vs Cazenovia

 8. Candidates foster relationships with school colleagues, parents, and agencies in the larger community to support students’ learning and well being (COLLABORATION & LEADERSHIP).

-This degree will qualify a candidate to receive initial teaching certification in New York State Grade 1-6 classroom after February 1, 2004.
 For all NYSED teaching certificates, passing the appropriate New York State Teacher Certification Examinations and meeting other requirements for NYSED teacher certification is also required (see www.highered.nysed.gov/tcert/).

 Program requirements are officially described in the SUNY Oswego Undergraduate Catalog, which can be obtained by calling or writing the Admissions Office (315-312-2250, 229 Sheldon Hall, SUNY Oswego, Oswego, NY 13126).